-Who makes your Scotland XI to face Republic of Ireland?
+Who made your Scotland XI to face Ireland?

 |Coverage: Listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on the BBC Sport website & app, highlights on BBC One Scotland & iPlayer from 22:50

+The message has been sent loud and clear to Scotland manager Steve Clarke.
+If it's not broke, don't fix it.

-Scotland face a crucial match at home to Republic of Ireland in Nations League Group B1 on Saturday.
+BBC Sport readers have delivered their Scotland line-up for the crucial Nations League Group B1 match at home to Republic of Ireland on Saturday night.

-Captain Andy Robertson is again absent through injury along with Jacob Brown, Grant Hanley and Jon McLaughlin, while David Turnbull and Nathan Patterson have been added to the injury list after Wednesday's 3-0 win over Ukraine.
+First up, a 4-2-3-1 formation just edged out 4-3-3, with Craig Gordon again almost the unanimous choice as goalkeeper.

+The defence that served Scotland so well against Ukraine is the fans' choice again, with Aaron Hickey and Kieran Tierney occupying both full-back positions, and Jack Hendry and Scott McKenna at centre-half.
+Nathan Patterson of course began the Ukraine game but suffered an injury and misses out this time.